Family Bible & Book Preservation

 As with any guide – these are just basic suggestions.
 If you believe you have a Bible or book of cultural or artistic importance or if it is in very bad condition – consult a conservator before you do anything.
 You can locate a conservator near you by using the AIC’s Find a Conservator tool.

 Before handling any historical item, be sure to wash and dry your hands thoroughly to prevent the transfer of oils from your skin to the item.
-If your hands get dirty during the process of handling the Bible, just wash your hands again.
+We no longer recommend the use of white cotton gloves when handling rare books or paper due to loss of manual dexterity.
+Clean hands are all that are needed to safely handle books and documents.
+If you must wear gloves, consider using nitrile.

 Before the Boxing

-Prior to purchasing materials, you will need to check that all the items are of archival-quality.
-You can learn more about what makes something archival-quality in our Glossary.
+Before purchasing materials, you will need to check that all the items are of archival quality.

 • Choose a padding material.
 An archival-quality tissue paper is your best bet.
 You’ll be using it to wrap and pad the Bible inside the box.